Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Introduction

+In this paper we propose a novel, particle based, probabilistic approach for the simulation of cloud microphysics, named the Super-Droplet Method (SDM).
+As an illustrative example, SDM is applied to a warm-cloud system, which incorporates sedimentation, condensation/evaporation, and stochastic coalescence.
+The methodology to couple super-droplets and a non-hydrostatic model is also developed.
+The extensions and the computational efficiency of the SDM are also briefly discussed.
+It is suggested that SDM is as accurate as the spectral (bin) method, but could be less demanding in computation when we simulate many detailed cloud microphysical processes.
+The most expensive part of the spectral (bin) method is the stochastic coalescence process because it appears in the form of a multiple-integral term.
+However, the particle based and probabilistic approach of SDM enables us to reduce the computational cost.

 The organization of the present paper is as the following.
-In Sec.~II we introduce {\it the principle model}, which is a very primitive microphysics-macrodynmics coupled cloud model and a good starting point for our discussions.
-In Sec.~III we review the traditional methods, i.e., the exact Monte Carlo method, bulk parameterization method, and spectral (bin) method and see how they are derived from the principle model and what are the problems they involve.
-In Sec.~IV, we develop a simple SDM for warm rain, which can be regarded as a coarse-grained model of the principle model, and discuss the theoretical foundation and characteristics of SDM.
-Numerical simulation scheme is also proposed for each process.
-Especially, a novel Monte Carlo scheme for the stochastic coalescence process is developed and validated.
-In Sec.~V a very preliminary result of a shallow maritime cumulus formation initiated by a warm bubble is presented to demonstrate the practicality of SDM.
-In Sec.~VI we briefly discuss the possibility to extend SDM to incorporate various properties of clouds, such as, several types of ice crystals, several sorts of soluble/insoluble CCNs, their chemical reactions, electrification, and the breakup of droplets.
-The estimation of the computational cost of SDM suggests that SDM will be computationally more efficient compared to spectral (bin) method when the number of attributes $d$ becomes larger than some critical value, which may be $2\sim4$.
-Finally, a summary and concluding remarks are presented in Sec.~VII.
+In Sec.~\ref{2} we introduce {\it the primitive model}, which is a detailed microphysics-dynamics coupled warm-cloud model.
+In this paper this model is considered as the master framework for describing the behavior of warm clouds, and will be the starting point for our discussions.
+In Sec.~\ref{3} we review the traditional methods to simulate cloud microphysics, and see how they can be applied to the primitive model.
+In Sec.~\ref{4} and \ref{5}, we apply SDM to the primitive model in two steps.
+In Sec.~\ref{4}, introducing the notion of {\it super-droplet}, we derive a coarse-grained model of the primitive model, and discuss the basic ideas of SDM.
+The model introduced in this section cannot be implemented on a computer directly, and a numerical simulation scheme is proposed for each process in Sec.~\ref{5}.
+In particular, a novel Monte Carlo scheme for the stochastic coalescence process is developed and validated.
+In Sec.~\ref{6}, the behavior of the models is evaluated using a simple test problem, that of a shallow maritime cumulus formation initiated by a warm bubble.
+This is introduced as a proof of concept of our ideas, and more quantitative and detailed evaluations of the methods will be pursued in subsequent work.
+In Sec.~\ref{7} possible extensions of the methods we develop are briefly discussed as are some of the computational issues involved.
+Finally, a summary and concluding remarks are presented in Sec.~\ref{8}.